 You’re not going to be able to identify a profitable niche, research keywords and affiliate program options, analyze your competitors, build a website, write quality content, and build a ton of backlinks overnight.

 More likely it’ll take weeks or months to get it right.
 And even then, you might not see a decent return for a year or more.

 But the rewards are out there!
-We know lots of people who are making a very tidy living from affiliate marketing (and we’ve done it ourselves), so you can too.
+We know many people making a very tidy living from affiliate marketing (and we’ve done it ourselves), so you can too.